AliyunContainerService/gpushare-scheduler-extender/docs/install.md

 ```

 ## 2\.
 Modify scheduler configuration
-The goal is to include `/etc/kubernetes/scheduler-policy-config.json` into the scheduler configuration.
+The goal is to include `/etc/kubernetes/scheduler-policy-config.json` into the scheduler configuration (`/etc/kubernetes/manifests/kube-scheduler.yaml`).
 Here is the sample of the modified [kube-scheduler.yaml](../config/kube-scheduler.yaml)

+> Notice: If your Kubernetes default scheduler is deployed as static pod, don't edit the yaml file inside /etc/kubernetes/manifest.
+You need to edit the yaml file outside the `/etc/kubernetes/manifest` directory. and copy the yaml file you edited to the '/etc/kubernetes/manifest/' directory, and then kubernetes will update the default static pod with the yaml file automatically.

 ### 2.1 Add Policy config file parameter in scheduler arguments